 In 2009, the Adams County Gleaning Network was created as a community initiative.
 For four years, Jan and Jerry Althoff volunteered to coordinate the Gleaning Network under The Society of St. Andrew – a national faith-based gleaning and food recovery non-profit.
 In their spare time, they saved a yearly average of 100,000 lbs. of produce to be distributed through the South Central Community Action Program (SCCAP) food pantry.

 As the project grew, the Althoffs were no longer able to run the Gleaning Network in addition to owning and operating their family's plant nursery, Countryside Gardens.
 In 2013, with the support of the Adams County Food Policy Council, SCCAP adopted the program and The Gleaning Project of South Central PA was born.

 In 2013, The Gleaning Project established a committed foundation of volunteers, growers and distributing community partners.
 That year we salvaged 56,000 lbs. of food throughout Adams County, PA.

 In 2014, we expanded to Franklin County and rescued over 200,000 lbs. of produce.
-Over 12,000 community members had access to fresh, local fruits and vegetables, because of 62 growers, 54 community partners, and 310 volunteers,
+That year, over 12,000 community members had access to fresh, local fruits and vegetables, thanks to 62 growers, 54 community partners, and 310 volunteers.

 Anyone with thoughts or suggestions for the future of this project is invited to contact us at firstname.lastname@example.org